ZealanL/RLGym-PPO-Guide/learner_settings.md

 ___
 `ent_coef`: This is the scale factor for entropy.
 Entropy fights against learning to make your bot pick actions more randomly.
 This is useful because it forces the bot to try a larger variety of actions in all situations, which leads to better exploration.

-The golden value for this seems to be near `0.01`.
+The golden value for this seems to be about `0.01`.
+You can reduce this significantly to cause your bot to stop exploring the game and start refining what it already knows.
+Don't do this if you plan to continue training your bot after.
 ___
 `policy_lr`/`critic_lr`: The learning rate for the policy and critic.
 If you have experience in supervised ML, this means the same thing.
 I recommend keeping them the same unless you know what you're doing.